List of The Flash characters: Caitlin Snow

-Killer Frost / Frost / Hellfrost
+Killer Frost / Frost

-Killer Frost (also portrayed by Danielle Panabaker; main: seasons 5–8; recurring: seasons 3–4; guest: seasons 2 & 9) is Caitlin's violent metahuman alter-ego who was inadvertently created by Thomas during his experiments to treat Caitlin's ALS gene.
+Killer Frost (portrayed by Danielle Panabaker; seasons 2–9) is Caitlin's violent metahuman alter-ego who was inadvertently created by Thomas during his experiments to treat Caitlin's ALS gene.
 In later seasons, she works alongside Team Flash as just "Frost".
-When hit by Mirror Monarch's mirror gun, she and Caitlin split into two bodies.
+After being hit by Mirror Monarch's mirror gun, she and Caitlin split into two bodies.
 Frost briefly transforms into Hellfrost and gives her life in the fight against Deathstorm.
-An attempt to revive Frost brings out a new dominant personality named Khione.